jpwalker625/jpwalker625.github.io/_books/everyday_zen.md

 Be patient.
 Having an "enlightenment" experience too soon is not necessarily healthy.

-"On a withered tree, a flower blooms" -p39
+	On a withered tree, a flower blooms -p39

 The longer we practice, the more minimal this need becomes.
 The love becomes greater, and the need, less.
 We can't love something we need" -p.39